 Partners and Supporters

-Although Project Directors ostensibly get the lion's share of the credit for the flashy finds and slow, methodical research at archaeological excavations, these achievements really depend on the labours of a wide array of collaborators, partners, supporters, benefactors, and volunteers.
-I owe my graduate and undergraduate students the biggest debt of gratitude for the countless hours of hard work, challenging questions, intense curiosity and energy, and occasional lunacy they've brought to the sites over the past five years.
-It is sharing in the camaraderie that springs from a sense of common purpose as much as new historical discoveries that keeps me coming back to Smiths Island year after year.
-Besides a hard-earned t-shirt, veterans of the Smiths Island field school become lifetime members of an elite group - the Loyal Order of the Tree Frog - upon surviving the season.
+Directors get the lion's share of public credit for archaeological excavations, but much like Hollywood film directors, they depend on the labours of an army of diverse collaborators, partners, supporters, benefactors, and volunteers.
+More than seventy graduate and undergraduate students have contributed thousands of hours of hard work tackling challenging questions and bringing intense curiosity, energy, and occasional lunacy to excavation seasons.
+The shared camaraderie springing from a sense of common purpose a discovery keeps me coming back to Smith's Island year after year.
+Besides a hard-earned t-shirt, Smiths Island field season participants become lifetime members of an elite group - the Loyal Order of the Tree Frog.
 Should you ever see a giant green tree frog projected in the sky above, you are either really drunk, hallucinating, or being called to return to Smith's Island to defend our sites and vanquish evil.

 We have also had many volunteers over the past three seasons, and those who have spent at least three days in the field with us have earned an official field school t-shirt (not available in stores!).
 They range from local St. George's and St. David's folk to visitors who have flown to Bermuda specifically to experience the dig.
 Thank you for donating your time!